andycheng2018/su26-ai301-contribution/README.md

 ### Environment Setup
 - Forked and cloned collective/icalendar
-- Installed locally with `python -m pip install -e .`, plus `pytest` and `hypothesis`
+- `python -m pip install -e .`, plus `pytest` and `hypothesis`
 - macOS, Python 3.13

-### How the Issue Was Confirmed
+### How I Confirmed the Bug
-This is a documentation-accuracy issue, confirmed by code inspection rather than a runtime reproduction:
+No runtime repro needed here, just reading code:
-1. Read the `FreeBusy.new()` docstring in `src/icalendar/cal/free_busy.py`.
+1. Read `FreeBusy.new()`'s docstring — saw "alarm"/"Alarm" in it.
-2. Confirmed the summary referenced "alarm"/"Alarm" — wrong for this class.
-3. Opened `src/icalendar/cal/alarm.py` and confirmed the identical summary text appears there (correctly), establishing the copy-paste origin.
+2. Opened `alarm.py` and found the exact same phrasing there, correctly.
+That's how I knew it was a copy-paste.
-4. Cross-checked the VFREEBUSY property structure against RFC 5545 §3.6.4.
+3. Checked the VFREEBUSY property list against RFC 5545 §3.6.4.

-### Evidence / Findings
+4. Second round: pulled up `Event.new()`'s full docstring and went through it line by line against `FreeBusy.new()`'s to find exactly what didn't match.

+### What I Found
-- The `FreeBusy` and `Alarm` `new()` docstrings shared identical summary lines — correct for Alarm, incorrect for FreeBusy — which is the signature of a copy-paste.
+- `FreeBusy` and `Alarm` had identical `new()` summary lines.
+Correct for Alarm, wrong for FreeBusy.
-- RFC 5545 §3.6.4 defines VFREEBUSY as REQUIRED: dtstamp, uid; OPTIONAL once: contact, dtstart, dtend, organizer, url; OPTIONAL multiple: attendee, comment, freebusy, rstatus.
-- The class's `required`, `singletons`, and `multiple` tuples already matched the RFC exactly, so the implementation was correct and only the docstring text was wrong.
+- RFC 5545 §3.6.4 says VFREEBUSY requires dtstamp and uid, and optionally allows contact, dtstart, dtend, organizer, url (once each) plus attendee, comment, freebusy, rstatus (multiple times).
+The class's `required`/`singletons`/ `multiple` tuples already matched this exactly — so the actual code was fine, only the docstring text was wrong.
+- Second round: `Event.new()` says "of the event" for every single parameter, and `Todo.new()` says "of the todo" for every parameter.
+My first revision of `FreeBusy.new()` still said "of the component" everywhere — a generic leftover from whatever template it was built from.
+That's the actual naming issue niccokunzmann was pointing at, separate from the alarm/free-busy wording fix.

 ---

 ## Solution Approach

-### Analysis
+### What I Did
-Root cause: the `new()` method skeleton was copied from `Alarm` into `FreeBusy` without updating the docstring summary.
-There is no behavioral defect — purely a documentation inaccuracy that surfaces in the rendered API reference.

-### Proposed Solution
-Correct the two summary lines of the `FreeBusy.new()` docstring to reference the free/busy component instead of an alarm, and match the two-sentence structure used by other `new()` methods in the codebase (e.g. `Event.new()`: a summary line, then a separate line citing the RFC).
+1. Fixed the summary lines to actually describe a free/busy component, using the same two-sentence structure as `Event.new()` (a summary sentence, then a separate sentence citing the RFC).
+2. Replaced every "of the component" in the parameter list with "of the free/busy," to match how `Event.new()` says "of the event."
+3. Fixed the `Raises:` line to use the proper `:exc:` role (`:exc:`~icalendar.error.InvalidCalendar`` instead of a plain, non-linked `~error.InvalidCalendar`), matching what sibling classes do.

-### Implementation Plan
+### Steps
-1. Edit the `FreeBusy.new()` docstring summary in `src/icalendar/cal/free_busy.py`.
+1. Edit the docstring in `free_busy.py`.
-2. Add a changelog entry under `news/` (the project uses towncrier).
+2. Add a changelog entry under `news/` (towncrier).
-3. Run the full test suite to confirm no regressions.
+3. Run the test suite.
-4. Open a pull request referencing #1473.
+4. Open the PR against #1473.
-5. **(Added after review)** Revise the docstring again based on reviewer feedback: compare against sibling classes' `new()` docstrings for consistent structure and fix a formatting error introduced in the first revision.
+5. Round 1 revision: simplify wording, link the specific RFC section, per stevepiercy's suggestion.
+6. Round 2 revision: go through every parameter and fix "of the component" → "of the free/busy," and fix the `Raises:` formatting.

 ---

 ## Testing Strategy

 ### Unit Tests
-N/A — this is a documentation-only correction with no behavioral change, so there is no logic to unit-test.
-This was noted explicitly in the PR rather than adding a sham test.
+None needed — this is a docstring-only change, no behavior changed.
+Said so directly in the PR instead of padding it with a fake test.

-### Validation Performed
+### What I Actually Checked
-- Ran the full suite: `python -m pytest` → 9,982 passed, 735 skipped.
+- Full suite: `python -m pytest` → 9,982 passed, 735 skipped.
-- The only initial failure was a missing optional `hypothesis` dependency in an unrelated fuzzing test; resolved with `pip install hypothesis`.
+- One failure at first from a missing `hypothesis` dependency, unrelated to my change — fixed with `pip install hypothesis`.
-- Confirmed the docstring's doctest example (`FreeBusy.new()`) is exercised through the project's docs build (Sphinx), not the pytest suite, and that the prose-only change does not alter the `>>>` example block.
+- Confirmed the `>>>` doctest example in the docstring wasn't touched by the wording changes.
-- Verified the final diff was exactly the intended summary lines via `git diff`.
+- Checked every diff with `git diff` before committing — including catching a case where I'd dropped the blank lines between docstring sections and had to add them back by hand.
-- After revision, re-ran the full suite again to confirm the second docstring edit introduced no regressions.
+- Re-ran the full suite after each revision.

 ---

 ## Implementation Notes

 ### Summary of Work
-Corrected the `FreeBusy.new()` docstring in `src/icalendar/cal/free_busy.py`, which described the method as creating an alarm (copy-pasted from the `Alarm` class) instead of a free/busy component.
-Verified the VFREEBUSY property structure against RFC 5545 §3.6.4 and confirmed the implementation already matched the spec, so only the docstring summary text needed correcting.
-Added a changelog entry and opened a pull request.
+Fixed `FreeBusy.new()`'s docstring over two rounds of review.
+Round one fixed the actual bug (wrong component name, missing RFC section link).
+Round two fixed a naming inconsistency — every parameter said "of the component" instead of naming the free/busy specifically, unlike how `Event.new()` and `Todo.new()` do it.
+Also fixed a small Sphinx formatting issue in the `Raises:` line.

 ### Code Changes
-- **Files modified:** `src/icalendar/cal/free_busy.py` (docstring summary);
+- **Files touched:** `src/icalendar/cal/free_busy.py` (docstring),
-  `news/1473.documentation` (changelog entry, added).
+  `news/1473.documentation` (changelog).
 - **Branch:** https://github.com/andycheng2018/icalendar/tree/fix-freebusy-docstring
-- **Key commits:** 1b87bc4 (initial fix), plus a follow-up commit revising the docstring per review feedback.
-- **Approach decision:** Kept the diff minimal (summary lines only).
-Left the generic "of the component" parameter wording unchanged so the change stayed obviously correct and easy to review; noted it as a possible follow-up.

-### Revision After Review
-Two reviewers (stevepiercy, niccokunzmann) left feedback on the initial PR:
+- **Commits:**
+  - 1b87bc4 — initial fix (alarm → free/busy, RFC section link)
+  - follow-up — restructured to match `Event.new()`'s summary/RFC-line format,
+    fixed a stray extra quote I introduced while pasting a suggested edit
+  - final — swapped "of the component" for "of the free/busy" everywhere, fixed the `Raises:` line
+- Kept each revision as its own small commit so reviewers could see exactly what changed in response to their specific comments, instead of one big rewrite.

+### Round 1 Feedback
-- stevepiercy suggested simplifying the summary and linking to the specific RFC section (`:rfc:`5545#section-3.6.4`` rather than a bare `:rfc:`5545``).
-- niccokunzmann asked that the fix be checked against how sibling classes document their `new()` methods, rather than edited in isolation, and asked that AI not be used for the fix itself.
+stevepiercy suggested simpler wording and a link to the exact RFC section (`:rfc:`5545#section-3.6.4`` instead of a bare `:rfc:`5545``). niccokunzmann asked me to actually check how sibling classes name things instead of editing this one in isolation, and asked that I not use AI for the fix.

-In applying the first suggested edit, I introduced a stray leading quotation mark in the docstring (`""""Create a new FreeBusy...` instead of `"""Create a new FreeBusy...`), which I caught and fixed before pushing.
-I then compared the docstring against `Event.new()` in `src/icalendar/cal/event.py` and restructured `FreeBusy.new()`'s docstring to match its convention: a summary sentence, a blank line, then a sentence citing the RFC — while keeping stevepiercy's more specific section anchor (`#section-3.6.4`), which is more precise than what `Event.new()` uses and worth flagging to reviewers as an intentional, justified difference rather than an inconsistency.
+While applying stevepiercy's suggested edit I accidentally left in an extra leading quote (`""""Create a new FreeBusy...`), which I caught and fixed before pushing.

+### Round 2 Feedback
+stevepiercy approved the docstring/changelog after round one, but flagged that niccokunzmann's naming point was still unresolved.
+I went back, pulled up `Event.new()`'s actual docstring from `event.py`, and went through it parameter by parameter against mine.
+Every one of mine said "of the component"; theirs said "of the event."
+I fixed that everywhere, and separately fixed the `Raises:` line, which was missing the `:exc:` role other classes use.

+I also ran into a git snag here — after editing the file, `git commit` told me "nothing to commit," which turned out to mean I hadn't actually saved the file yet.
+Once I confirmed a real diff with `git diff`, I committed, then had to `git pull` before pushing because the remote branch had moved ahead (an unrelated merge from `main`).

 ---

 ## Pull Request

 **PR Link:** https://github.com/collective/icalendar/pull/1503
-**Status:** Revised, awaiting re-review
+**Status:** Revised twice, waiting on re-review
 **Maintainer Feedback:**
-- stevepiercy (changes requested): suggested simplified wording and a specific RFC section link.
-Incorporated, with the section link kept as suggested.
-- niccokunzmann (comment): asked that the fix not rely on AI, and that the sibling classes' docstrings be reviewed for a consistent naming/wording convention before editing this one.
-Addressed by manually reading `alarm.py`, `event.py`, `todo.py`, and `journal.py` and aligning `FreeBusy.new()`'s structure to `Event.new()`'s pattern.
-- 2 requested changes / 2 pending reviews as of this revision; all checks passing;
-  branch was out of date with base and has since been updated.
+- stevepiercy: suggested wording + RFC section link, approved after round one, but flagged the naming point was still open.
+- niccokunzmann: wanted the fix checked against sibling classes' naming conventions and asked that I not use AI.
+Addressed by fixing "of the component" → "of the free/busy" throughout, matching `Event.new()` / `Todo.new()`.
+- All CI checks (tests on Python 3.10–3.13, docs build, news fragment lint) passing as of the latest push.

 ---

 ## Learnings & Reflections

-- A one-line "fix the wrong word" change still needs to be checked against the conventions of the surrounding codebase, not just corrected in isolation — the reviewer feedback on this PR was really about consistency, not just correctness.
+- A tiny wording fix still has to be checked against the rest of the codebase, not just corrected on its own.
+It took me two rounds to actually spot the real inconsistency — generic "component" wording vs. how other classes name things explicitly.
-- Applying a reviewer's suggested diff verbatim without re-reading it introduced a small syntax error (an extra leading quote).
-Suggested changes in review UIs are a starting point, not something to accept blindly — I still needed to proofread what I pasted in.
+- Don't paste a suggested diff without reading it back.
+I introduced a stray quote doing exactly that.
+- "Nothing to commit" doesn't always mean your change is already saved — it can also mean your edit never made it to disk.
+Always double-check with `git diff` before trusting a commit.
-- Getting direct, blunt feedback ("please do not use AI for this") was a useful signal to be more transparent about exactly *how* I used AI assistance, rather than leaving it as a general disclosure line.
-I've noted below what I changed as a result.
+- Blunt feedback like "please don't use AI for this" was actually useful — it pushed me to be more specific about what I did myself vs. what I used help with, instead of a vague disclosure line.
-- Comparing `free_busy.py` against `event.py` line-by-line was more useful than I expected — the existing `Event.new()` docstring was effectively the "correct" version of what `FreeBusy.new()` should have looked like all along, before the copy-paste bug was introduced.
+- Comparing against `event.py` and `todo.py` line by line was more useful than I expected.
+Their docstrings were basically the "answer key" for what mine should have looked like from the start.

 ---